Kiki Passo Leaves Little To the Imagination In Metallic Bikini

 “So gorgeous and sexy,” said a third follower.

-“that is the best body I’ve ever seen,” commented a fourth fan.
+“That is the best body I’ve ever seen,” commented a fourth fan.

 Kiki might not be able to hit the beach right now, but she is still sharing sexy content with her followers.
 Yesterday, she shared a snap in which she wore a sexy green bikini while posing on her deck.